 Meet our Marvellous Maned Wolf

-Standing at almost a metre tall and often referred to as a fox on stilts, you can find Senna and Ninka the Maned Wolves next to our Australian Sealions.
+Standing at almost a metre tall and often referred to as a fox on stilts, you can find Ninka the Maned Wolf next to our Australian Sealions.

-Senna arrived at Adelaide Zoo in 2016 and Ninka in 2017, both from Altina Wildlife Park.
+Ninka arrived to Adelaide Zoo in 2017 from Altina Wildlife Park.

 Catch a glimpse of a Maned Wolf on the prowl and you might feel compelled to do a double-take.
 The Maned Wolf’s tall stature, attributed to their long legs, helps them see above tall grass which is an advantage when hunting.
 Maned Wolves have chestnut red fur with black knee high socks on their slender legs, feet and muzzle.
 They also have long fur over their neck, back and chest giving them the appearance of a mane.

-Classified as near threatened in the wild, there are less than 23,600 of Senna’s species surviving in the wild due to habitat loss in South America.
+Classified as near threatened in the wild, there are less than 23,600 of Ninka’s species surviving in the wild due to habitat loss in South America.

-Our keepers tell us that Senna and Ninka’s favourite foods are chicken, rabbit, and turkey, and their curious personalities mean they always like to keep an eye on what their keepers are up to.
+Our keepers tell us that Ninka’s favourite foods are chicken, rabbit, and turkey, and her curious personality means she always likes to keep an eye on what her keepers are up to.

-The best time to see Senna and Ninka is in the morning or late afternoon when they are most active.
-During your visit, make sure you keep an ear out for their incredibly distinctive roar-bark that can be heard for kilometres.
+The best time to see Ninka is in the morning or late afternoon when she is most active.
+During your visit, make sure you keep an ear out for her incredibly distinctive roar-bark that can be heard for kilometres.

-It’s the first time this magnificent species has called Adelaide Zoo home in almost 20 years, so be sure to stop by Adelaide Zoo to admire and learn more about Senna and Ninka.
+It’s the first time this magnificent species has called Adelaide Zoo home in almost 20 years, so be sure to stop by Adelaide Zoo to admire and learn more about Ninka.